MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 In addition to having the required operating system build on your HoloLens, you also need to satisfy the prerequisites for AAD CBA ([How to configure Azure AD certificate-based authentication](/azure/active-directory/authentication/how-to-certificate-based-authentication#prerequisites)).

 Finally, you need access to Microsoft Intune in order to deploy device configurations and client certificates.
 For required infrastructure to deploy client certificates via Intune, see [Learn about the types of certificate that are supported by Microsoft Intune](/mem/intune/protect/certificates-configure#whats-required-to-use-certificates).
+In this example, we will be using SCEP certificates.

+It's highly recommended to configure your devices for [Autopilot](/hololens/hololens2-autopilot).
+This greatly simplifies the device setup experience for the end users.

 ## Configure your AAD Tenant to enable AAD CBA

 Your AAD tenant must be configured to enable AAD CBA for a select group of users.

 1. Create an AAD group that contains the shared AAD accounts.
 As an example, we use the name "__SharedAccounts__" for this group.
 2. Create an AAD group that contains the shared HoloLens devices.
 As an example, we use the name "__SharedDevices__" for this group.
+This group will later be assigned device-based Intune configuration profiles.
 3. Enable AAD certificate-based authentication (CBA) for the __SharedAccounts__ group.
 For a complete step-by-step guide, refer to [How to configure Azure AD certificate-based authentication](/azure/active-directory/authentication/how-to-certificate-based-authentication#prerequisites).
 The following high-level steps are needed to set this up:
     1. Add your (Certificate Authority) CA certificate to AAD.
 AAD allows client certificates issued by this CA to perform CBA.
     2. Enable CBA for the "__SharedAccounts__" group.